nayana487/web-servers-and-apis/readme.md

 - Libraries that post content on Twitter, Facebook, Yelp, or LinkedIn
 - Web services for accessing currency or stock prices

-More abstract examples:
-- Adding your own functions to Numpy itself
-- Extending Python with C code
-- Testing Frameworks

-In the context of data science, APIs are a very common method to interact with data hosted by third parties and most commonly provided by Web Service API's
+APIs are a very common method to interact with data hosted by third parties and most commonly provided by Web Service API's

 ### Famous APIs:  Facebook